powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 FS.BIS1 FSSV.O1 1;1;FS.BIS1 FSSV.O1 2;
 ```

-Using a lot of remedial action will increase the simulation duration, especially with numerous alternative for a same contingency.
+Using a lot of remedial actions will increase the simulation duration, especially with numerous alternatives for a same contingency.
 The option `analogousRemedialActionDetection` may detect equivalent remedial actions and speed up the process.
 They will be indicated in logs.

 ## Binding constraints

 Lastly, we can define binding constraints between some variables so to force them to vary along.
-Each item of the binding constraint set will then vary proportionnaly to a reference variable.
+Each item of the binding constraint set will then vary proportionally to a reference variable.

-For generators, the syntax is :
+For generators, the syntax is:
 ```groovy
 generatorsGroup("name of the set") {
   filter { generator.id == ... } // filter generators